M4rotte/check_files/README.md

  - Age of each file
  - Size of each file
  - Number of files
- - Space used by the directory
+ - Space used by files

 For space used and size of file the unit is fixed and is kilo-bytes.